A guide to human resource metrics

 How to calculate employee satisfaction

-Absenteeism is defined as workers missing work due to personal illness, personal time off, or other reasons that usually exclude pre-approved paid time off.
+Absenteeism is when employees miss work due to personal illness, personal time off, or other reasons that usually exclude pre-approved paid time off.
 You can measure this at your organization with an absence rate.
-This simple measurement helps you understand how many days employees are missing from work.
+This simple measurement gives you a clearer picture of how many days employees are missing from work.

 A high absence rate can indicate employee dissatisfaction and disengagement, which can lead to turnover if left unchecked.